okolupaev/AutoSpectral/docs/reference/run.peacoQC.md

 - parallel:

   Logical, default is `FALSE`, in which case parallel processing will not be used.
-Parallel processing will likely be faster when many small files are read in.
-If the data is larger, parallel processing may not accelerate the process much.
+Set to `TRUE` to run in parallel.

+- threads:

+  Number of cores to use for parallel processing, default is `1`.

 - verbose: